-Embroidery hoops.
-Types, sizes, and how to choose the best hoop for hand embroidery
+Best Embroidery hoops Types, sizes, and how to choose

 An embroidery hoop is one of the main items on the embroidery supplies list.
 You may change the fabric and the threads from project to project.
 Of course, you will also change up the needles as you go.
 But the embroidery hoop, if chosen right, will stay, and you will use it again and again.

 From Wikipedia: “An embroidery hoop, earlier called tambour frame, consists of a pair of concentric circular or elliptical rings.
 The larger ring has a tightening device.
 The artisan repositions the hoop as needed when working over a large piece of fabric.
-Embroidery hoops come in various sizes and are generally small enough to control with one hand and rest in the lap.”
+They come in various sizes and are generally small enough to control with one hand and rest in the lap.”

-Historically, embroidery hoops were made from wood, bone, metal, or ivory.
+Historically, they were made from wood, bone, metal, or ivory.
 Modern embroidery hoops have better tension regulation mechanisms.
 Also, the materials have changed a lot.
 This blog article will review contemporary embroidery hoops by type, size, and material.
 Also, it will give you some tips on how to choose an embroidery hoop that will serve you for years.

 Why do we use embroidery hoops?